SishirxGope/Forward-Collision-Warning-Project/README.md

 *   **Time-To-Collision (TTC) Accuracy**: By retrieving the exact velocity vectors of both vehicles, we compute the ground truth TTC.
 The **Decision Agent** utilizes this GT data to trigger warnings, ensuring that the system's "Unsafe" alerts are physically justified.
 *   **Analysis**: Discrepancies between the vision-based estimates and the physics-based ground truth are logged to `outputs/carla_events.csv`, facilitating granular error analysis and system tuning.
 *   **Strict Enforcement**: In CARLA mode, the system *overrides* vision-based inputs with Ground Truth data for decision-making.
 This ensures that the collision avoidance logic is validated against the best possible data, isolating decision logic faults from perception errors.

+### Radar Sensor Fusion & Visualization
+The system now integrates a Radar sensor within CARLA to enhance reliability:
+*   **Sensor Fusion**: Fuses Visual detections with Radar depth and velocity data.
+It ensures obstacles are tracked even if visual occlusion occurs ("Ghost Objects").
+*   **Visualization**: The `gui.py` interface renders a top-down Radar Map, scaling obstacles based on their real-time distance and ensuring they are visually distinct from the ego vehicle icon.

 ## Collision Avoidance Extension (Automatic Braking)
 To move beyond passive warnings, the system has been extended with a **Collision Avoidance Agent** capable of active vehicle control within the CARLA simulation environment.
 This module transforms the system from a passive ADAS (Advanced Driver Assistance System) to an active safety system.